SashaKuperman1973/TestDataFramework/README.md

 It includes the ability to write out objects to a database to populate it for tests which involve data access.
 Using an uncommitted transaction scope makes it possible for the data to be temporary only.
 Foreign/primary key relationships can be specified and are respected.
 Currently only SQL Server is supported.
-New implememntations of the persistence layer can be created to support additional database systems or any other persistence medium.
+New implementations of the persistence layer can be created to support additional database systems or any other persistence medium.

 The entry point is the IPopulator factory.
 For in-memory object population the usage of the factory is: